TYPES OF STUDENT ACCOMMODATION IN NIGERIA

 This is when you rent a room or apartment with other students.

-Can be very affordable if you share (₦250,000 – ₦500,000 per year)
+Pros: Most flexible option and can be very affordable if you share (₦250,000 – ₦500,000 per year).
+Feels more like independent living.
+Choose your location

-May have strict house rules
+Cons: Harder to find, Less privacy, May have strict house rules.